Boy Pablo: "It was so much more fun to make a character come to life"

 Giving back is what Muñoz wants to do, to offer that same inspiration that came to him in the hopes of offering another burgeoning youngster, be it half-way around the world, or a Bergen local, the same breakthrough sunlight that came to him.
 Knowing that he's been given a chance most never get, and all through the luck of an algorithmic draw (and the upbeat, boppy tunes, mind you) taking his global success and making it about the home around him is another part of the Boy Pablo charm.

-A lot of Muñoz’s inspiration also comes from his local scene under those grey Bergen skies.
-“People are always super surprised that [the music] is so happy because it rains all the time over here,” he chortles.
+A lot of Muñoz's inspiration also comes from his local scene under those grey Bergen skies.
+"People are always super surprised that is so happy because it rains all the time over here," he chortles.

-“I looked up to this artist called Sondre Lerche, and this band called Young Dreams, [they’re] basically my two main influences from Norway, and I hope to be an inspiration to people that are trying to make it, and music as well.
+"I looked up to this artist called Sondre Lerche, and this band called Young Dreams, basically my two main influences from Norway, and I hope to be an inspiration to people that are trying to make it, and music as well.

 Taken from the November issue of Dork.
 Boy Pablo's debut album 'Wachito Rico' is out now.